last-rev-llc/lastrev-libraries/README.md

 ## Updating existing projects

+_Make sure to check the changelog and migration guide before starting this process: [starter changelog](examples/lastrev-next-starter/CHANGELOG.md)_

 The update script is available to update projects created from the Last Rev Next Starter to the latest version.
 The current script requires the following parameters:

 - `SOURCE_COMMIT`: This is the commit hash of the current version of the project that is being updated (e.g. `v1`).
+    - Check the earliest commit where an update to the frmework happended.
+Either the initiali commit or a past update.
+Then cross-reference that with the history of the starter project.
 - `TARGET_COMMIT`: This is the commit hash of the target version that you want to update to (e.g. `main`).
 - `PROJECT_DIRECTORY`: This is the directory of the project that is being updated.
 It's the first argument that get's passed to the script.